AyhaamB/readme-generator/Develop/README.md

 This is how to install.

 ## Usage
-This is how to use.
+This is how to use the app.

 ## License
 The MIT License